rycwilson/js-code-challenges/README.md

 If so, return "YES".
 Otherwise, return "NO".

 Note: Solution is written for the more general case of an arbitrary number of different bills

+## fibonacci.js

+Description:

+Implement a "memoized" solution to calculating any given fibonacci sequence